-^ Felony defendants who appeared in bond courts with a completed PSA on or after 10/01/17 (post-implementation of G.O.
+[^] Felony defendants who appeared in bond courts with a completed PSA on or after 10/01/17 (post-implementation of G.O.
 18.8A).
 New criminal activity is defined as a case filing for a new offense that allegedly occurred while defendant was on pretrial release.
 Figure F6A and F6B depict information on the first pretrial offense filing for a defendant.

-\ Other Offense category is composed of motor vehicle, disorderly conduct, offender registration violations, VOBB/VOP/Parole, warrant, and other miscellaneous offenses.
+Other Offense category is composed of motor vehicle, disorderly conduct, offender registration violations, VOBB/VOP/Parole, warrant, and other miscellaneous offenses.

-\\ Person offense category includes assault, battery, child neglect and other miscellaneous person offenses.
-UCR Violent offense category, as formerly defined in the FBI's Uniform Crime Reporting (UCR) Program, is composed of four offenses: murder and nonnegligent manslaughter, rape, robbery, and aggravated assault.
+UCR Violent category, as formerly defined in the FBI's Uniform Crime Reporting (UCR) Program, is composed of four offenses: murder and nonnegligent manslaughter, rape, robbery, and aggravated assault.
+Person charges include assault, battery, child neglect and other miscellaneous person offenses.

-New Violent or Person Charges
+New Violent and Person Charges

-Overall, 96.7% of the felony defendants who appeared in bond court and were released between October 1, 2017 and March 31, 2020 were not charged with committing a new UCR violent or person offense while on pretrial release.
+Overall, 97% of the felony defendants who appeared in bond court and were released between October 1, 2017 and June 31, 2020 were not charged with committing a new UCR violent or person offense while on pretrial release.

 Figure F6B.
-Cumulative Rate of New UCR Violent/Person Criminal Activity for PSA Felony Defendants with a Pretrial Release as of March 31, 2020 (n=52,435)^
+Cumulative Rate of New UCR Violent/Person Criminal Activity for PSA Felony Defendants with a Pretrial Release as of June 30, 2020 (n=55,307)[^]